Table Of Content

 Introduction

-Blue Cat's Remote Control is a set of plug-ins which let you control and monitor in real time several MIDI controllable plug-ins or devices from a single customizable user interface: the user interface of your favorite DirectX or VST plugin does not satisfy you?
+The user interface of your favorite plug-in is not satisfying?
 Your favorite hardware device is too complicated to control?
 Your project contains hundreds of plug-ins and you would like to control them all from a single user interface?
-You want undo/redo for all your modifications?
+You need undo/redo for all your modifications?
+You would like to instantly recall all settings of your favorite MIDI devices from your DAW projects?
 This product was designed for you!

 Typical applications: MIDI remote control, MIDI CC mapping, MIDI CC values monitoring, transform automation to MIDI and MIDI to automation, custom user interface.